 Virginia Tourism Corporation.
 (2018, April 25).
 Virginia's Farmers Markets.
 Virginia is for Lovers. https://www.virginia.org/farmersmarkets

 Wilson, M., Witzling, L., Shaw, B., & Morales, A. (2018).
 Contextualizing farmers’ market needs: Assessing the impact of community type on market management.
 Journal of Food Distribution Research, 49(856-2019-3184), 1-18.

 Educational & Outreach Activities

-Information about this SARE funded research will be shared at departmental seminars, graduate research seminars, and local conferences.
+This research will continue to be shared at departmental seminars, graduate research seminars, and local conferences.
 Research findings will be presented at regional and national conferences, and manuscripts about the influences of leadership on farmers markets will be published in appropriate journals, such as Agriculture, Social Enterprise Journal, Renewable Agriculture and Food Systems, and American Journal of Alternative Agriculture.

 As one participant in this study noted, “What's the point in having a farmers market if it doesn't benefit the farmer?”
 (KI-m).
 Farmers markets serve farmers and their community.
 Farmers markets provide a venue for establishing relationships within the community and along the short food supply chain.
 This study will help contribute to future sustainability by identifying current trends with farmers markets, which are part of the local and community food system.
 The study will help guide individuals or groups involved in leading social enterprise initiatives, such as farmers markets, cooperatives, and organizations involved in the short food supply chain.
 It may also be relevant to people involved in Cooperative Extension and land grant universities.
 People involved in local government and municipalities may find it of valuable to learn the perceptions of farmers markets leadership on the importance of local government support.